TalhaSiraj/Android-Applications/README.md

 # Android-Applications

-This repository houses my android applications and a flutter application.
+This repository houses my android applications in zip folders.